a-e/ameh/README.md

 - Too many user accounts created (jira1, jira2 etc.) when installing

 The name "ameh" came from "atlas meh", which you could see as a synonym for "atlas shrug" if you're into that sort of thing.
+If you like acronyms, you could think of it as "Atlassian MaintenanceE Helper".
 The goal of this project is to make me (and possibly others) have a "meh, no problem" attitude towards Atlassian product maintenance, instead of the "please fire me and put me out of my misery" attitude that I have now.